-Weekends, enjoy a live theatrical performance and dinner in the Stage Door Canteen.
+Weekends and weekly matinees enjoy a live theatrical performance and dinner in BB's Stage Door Canteen.
 The musical performance is a salute to the WWII era venues that entertained the men and women on their way to war.
 The show brings to life the war years with the songs and sass, dancing and humor of the war era.
 Eight terrific singers and dancers will put you In the Mood, with Boogie Woogie Bugle Boy, Jukebox Saturday Night, Bei Mir Bist Du Schoen and dozens more from the 1940's.

 The National World War II Museum's new wing ends at the door of The American Sector Restaurant; a casual dining restaurant with original cuisine composed by Chef John Besh, based on vintage American comfort foods.
-It is not necessary to pay to enter the museum to dine at the restaurant.
-The restaurant is open 7 days week.
+Stop in for lunch or dinner on-site at the American Sector Restaurant and Bar, a casual dining experience open 7 days a week.

 Audubon ZooOne of the country's top-ranked zoos, Audubon Zoo offers an exotic mix of animals from around the globe, engaging natural habitats, lush gardens, the mystical Louisiana swamp...